ITEC

 Under the TCS of Colombo Plan, candidates nominated by the Phillipine Government are sent for training courses to various institutions in India, which is fully sponsored by the Government of India.
 The TCS of Colombo Plan sponsored training programmes are mostly short-term (2 to 4 weeks) to medium term (8 to 12 weeks), though a few long term training programmes are also available (6 to 12 months).
 The TCS of Colombo Plan trainees are provided with airfare, tuition fee, accommodation and living allowance by the Government of India.

-, and should have the eligibility criteria for the training programme to which they wish to apply.
+The target participants are Filipino citizens in the age group of 25 to 45 years, and should have the eligibility criteria for the training programme to which they wish to apply.